 Amanda was turning left when a tractor-trailer smashed into her car.
 Only when Jane and our team pressed for more detail did we learn that the truck driver lied about the accident and had a history of dishonesty and negligent driving.
 Even worse, his employer knew of the trucker’s reckless driving record and did nothing to protect the public.
 Our injury lawyers helped hold both the driver and the company accountable and negotiated a fair settlement for Jane.

 Crosley Law: Committed to Helping Victims of Negligent Driving in San Antonio

-Unfortunately, no matter how much effort you put into being a safe driver, you can’t control other people’s behavior, which means you can never eliminate your risk for a car crash.
+No matter how much effort you put into being a safe driver, you can’t control other people’s behavior, which means you can never eliminate your risk for a car crash.

-If you or a loved one has been injured by someone else’s negligent actions, please contact us by calling 210-LAW-3000 or through our simple online contact form.
-We’ll be glad to offer a free consultation to discuss your case and inform you about your legal options.
+If you or a loved one has been injured by someone else’s negligent actions and you believe overlooked car accident causes are to blame, please contact us by calling 210-LAW-3000 | 210-529-3000 or through our simple online contact form.
+We’ll be glad to offer a free consultation to discuss your personal injury case and inform you about your legal options.

 Distracted driving. (n.d.).
 National Highway Traffic Safety Administration.
 Retrieved from https://www.nhtsa.gov/risky-driving/distracted-driving.

 Ending distracted driving is everyone’s responsibility. (n.d.)
 National Safety Council.
 Retrieved from https://www.nsc.org/road-safety/safety-topics/distracted-driving/.